eschulz2/Events_Management/README.md

 # Events Management Application
 By now you should be familiar with basic sinatra apps and creating simple websites.
 This problem will give you a chance to demonstrate your proficiency with the web by writing code for controllers, authentication, views, and basic HTML forms with a little bit of CSS.
 We're going full [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and building a simple event-management application.

+The problem is broken into 4 parts.
+You will need to complete each part to move on.
+We've given approximate timing for each part.
+If you find you are taking a lot longer be sure to ask questions.

 ## Objectives

-### Authentication
+### Part 1: Authentication (Timing ~ 30 min)

 Authentication is a central concern of most web applications.
 We're going to start by creating a simple app that does nothing more than authenticate a user.